-Office of Student Affairs Telephone (202) 806-5009 Contact Person: Terry Morris, MSW terry.morris@howard.edu
+Office of Student Affairs Contact Person: Joshua Zellar, MEd

+Telephone (202) 806-5009 joshua.zellar@howard.edu

 The third professional year class is responsible for decorating and assisting with the ceremony and reception that follows the ceremony.

 All seniors are required to attend the Oath & Awards Ceremony which recognizes the outstanding academic achievements of seniors earned throughout their matriculation in the pharmacy program.
 The event is hosted by the College of Pharmacy.